dashevo/dark-gravity-wave-js/README.md

 Type: `string` (optional, default = 'mainnet')

 Validates the target (bits) property of a block header.
 The 2nd argument, the array of most recent previous headers, must contain the last 24 blocks.
-Arrays with length > 24 are allowed however only latest 24 will be considered.
+Arrays with length > 24 are allowed however only the latest 24 will be considered.
 The block header objects must contain *timestamp* and *target* properties (nBits field in the block header)